BMWGroupTechnologyOfficeUSA/dli-coding-challenge/ar-experience/README.md

 * Give the option of picking different car models
 * Add sounds and animations
 * Add the option of bending the back seats to increase trunk size
+* Add different car models to choose from — for inspiration, we provide some models and their respective trunk sizes [here](model-sizes.md)

 ### Engineering Improvements
 * Measure size or volume of the box